 Each October I flood my social media timeline with domestic violence awareness statistics.
-Every so often I share my own experience; last year I decided not to be so vocal.
+Every so often I share my own experience.
+Last year I opted not to be so vocal.

 “Why is he living a good life,” I asked God.
 “Why am I still hurting?”

 I felt guilty for wishing bad on my abuser that had hurt me for so many years.
 I know many people feel that I’m entitled to this hatred and anger but I disagree.
 I’ve been angry at this man for years and what has that done?
 I’ll tell you.
 It caused rifts in my marriage, it caused anxiety, it caused me to walk around carrying a load of crap that isn’t mine to carry.
 So I forgave him.
 I forgave the man who raped me.
 I forgave the man who alienated me from my friends and family.
 I forgave the man who choked me, pushed me out of a moving car, abandoned me, belittled me and manipulated me.
 I. Forgave.
 Him.

 I never went into detail about how I got into this bad relationship because in order to do so, this meant revealing a lot about my family dynamic.
 Since the cats out the bag and you guys already know about me growing up with a parent that suffers from BPD, I’ll share my story.
 I’ll share it today.
 I’ll share it tomorrow and I’ll continue to share it until no girl is ever in my old shoes.

 I was 18.
 My home life was chaotic.
 My parent with BPD, made life hell and I often tried to leave.
 My parent would physically fight me to prevent me from leaving.
 I didn’t know then but I know now that people that suffer from BPD have a fear of abandonment.
 Because of this, they’ll do almost anything to avoid being alone.

 Women between the ages of 18-24 are most commonly abused by an intimate partner.